-The CDBG Program is one of the longest-running programs of the U.S. Department of Housing and Urban Development, used to fund local community development activities, notably affordable housing, economic development, infrastructure, and public services.
-HOME is the largest program to state and local governments designed to create affordable housing for LMI households, expand the capacity of non-profit housing providers, strengthen the ability of state and local governments to provide housing, and leverage private sector participation in housing projects.
-ESG supports outreach and shelters for homeless individuals and families, as well as provide programs to prevent homelessness.
+The CDBG Program is one of the longest-running programs of the U.S. Department of Housing and Urban Development used to fund local community development activities, notably affordable housing, economic development, infrastructure, and public services.
+The HOME Program is the largest program for state and local governments designed to create affordable housing for LMI households, expand the capacity of non-profit housing providers, strengthen the ability of state and local governments to provide housing, and leverage private sector participation in housing projects.
+The ESG Program supports outreach and shelters for homeless individuals and families, as well as providing programs to prevent homelessness.